CompVis/stable-diffusion/README.md

 # Stable Diffusion Dream Script

 This is a fork of CompVis/stable-diffusion, the wonderful open source text-to-image generator.

-The original has been modified in several ways:
+The original has been improved in several ways:

 ## Interactive command-line interface similar to the Discord bot